 Are you in church leadership?

-If so, you know as well as anyone how tough business is right now.
+If so, you know as well as anyone how tough business can be right now.
 Gone are the days of triple-digit revenue growth and billion-dollar IPOs.

 Here are 8 practical ways to get butts in seats and bottom lines heading north: